TheTrio/Espresso/README.md

 ## Installation

-You can play with around with the language on the online playground without installing anything [here](https://espresso.thetrio.dev/)
+You can play with around with the language on the online playground without installing anything [here](https://espresso.thetrio.dev/).

-You can install the interpreter from NPM
+You can also install the interpreter locally from NPM

 ```bash
 > npm install -g espressolang